fr0st-iwnl/autocook/README.md

 * ⌚️ New scripts/macros in the future!

-* Credits to Josh just remade it better.
+* Credits to Josh/Nacryptix just remade it better.